Skip to content

 4. Here you will find the option Significant Locations.
 Select it.
 Unlocking with Face ID or Touch ID is required here.

-5. Under Significant Locations, you will now find the latest entries with a timestamp—if the locations were recorded by the phone.
+5. Under Significant Locations, you will now find the latest entries with a timestamp–provided the locations were recorded by the phone.
 Tap on an entry to see the location on the map.
 The iPhone automatically recognizes where you have been, such as a restaurant, store, or museum.

 Also interesting: Have you discovered the hidden calculator on the iPhone?